sf105/sttp-book/_chapters/mocking.md

 {% assign todo = "Add one more example with Mockito here, using the spy()" %}
 {% include todo.html %}

+## Dealing with static methods

+{% assign todo = "Discuss how to add an abstraction on top of a static method, so that testing becomes easier." %}
+{% include todo.html %}

+## Dealing with APIs you don't control

+{% assign todo = "Discuss how to add an abstraction on top of things you don't control, e.g., Clock." %}
+{% include todo.html %}

 ## Mocking in practice: when to mock?

 {% assign todo = "Discuss here when to mock" %}